 Royal Coffee BarMultiple Locations

-Royal Coffee’s clean, balanced roasts and stellar execution make visiting any of its locations a treat.
-Not only do they roast some incredible beans, Royal’s baristas are welcoming and extremely talented at preparing their product.
-This is definitely a haven for local coffee aficionados.
-We’re pretty much in love with the espresso blend; sweet, clean, and impeccably balanced, it never ceases to disappoint.
+Royal Coffee’s clean, balanced roasts and stellar execution make visiting any of its two locations a treat.
+Not only do they roast some incredible beans, but Royal’s baristas are also talented at preparing the product.
 The Heritage Square location makes incredible use of a small space.
-The coffee spot inside the historic, 1899 carriage house is owned by Hector and Michelle Ruiz, and the two have been roasting small batch coffee since 2008.
+The coffee spot inside the historic, 1899 carriage house is owned by Hector and Michelle Ruiz, and the two have been roasting small-batch coffee since 2008.
 This little shop’s simple, gnarled wooden tables and funky wall hangings pack a huge punch when it comes to decor.
-Royal’s roaster takes up a fair amount of the shop, so interested parties can watch the coffee magic happen.
-Transparency, fantastic coffee, and great design all make Royal Coffee a gem.
+Royal’s roaster takes up a fair amount of the shop, so interested parties can watch the coffee magic happen,

 Lakeview Coffee8300 North Hayden Road, Suite E107, Scottsdale

 Scottsdale’s Lakeview Coffee is a classic coffee shop in every sense.
 This big, breezy shop offers great service and ample seating in a casual environment.
-We especially love the patio — it’s big, beautiful, secluded, and peaceful.
-But it takes more than a great space to impress us: We want to taste the quality, and Lakeview hasn’t let us down yet.
-The shop roasts their own beans in house, in full view of their dedicated following, and the shop’s owners aren’t afraid to get their hands dirty behind the bar.
+We especially love the big, beautiful patio.
+The shop roasts its own beans in house, in full view of their dedicated following, and the shop’s owners aren’t afraid to get their hands dirty behind the bar.
 The shop serves a variety of delicious foods and creative pastries, from simple snacks to full meals (European-style pastry cones are a nice and unique touch).
-All in all, Lakeview coffee is nothing more or less than a great, classic coffeehouse.

 Songbird Coffee & Tea House812 North Third Street

-We once described Songbird Coffee & Tea House as “a living Pinterest board” — high praise, in our book.
-That sentiment still stands and has only grown stronger since the shop relocated to a quaint downtown location a few years back.
-The historic Third Street house, built in 1904, has brought ample seating (both indoor and outdoor) and an exterior to match the shop’s quirky, fun decor.
-We like a coffee shop that isn’t afraid to experiment a little, and experiment Songbird does — with pop-up food vendors, new pastries, and of course, crazy coffee drinks.
+The historic Third Street house, built in 1904, is home to Songbird Coffee & Tea House, which has elevated the downtown coffee scene.
+We like a coffee shop that isn’t afraid to experiment a little, and the experiment Songbird does — with pop-up food vendors, new pastries, and of course, crazy coffee drinks.
 But that doesn’t mean they’re not committed to quality.
 Songbird, for the most part, keeps its menu simple and focuses on the basics: making great drinks with Cortez Coffee Roasters beans.
 Drinks prepared well by people who enjoy preparing them?
 We are completely on board with that idea.

 Regroup Coffee + Bicycles4227 North Brown Avenue, Scottsdale

-Another Old Town coffee joint, Regroup is a haven for espresso enthusiasts and avid cyclists alike.
+An Old Town coffee joint, Regroup is a haven for espresso enthusiasts and avid cyclists alike.
 Every new shipment of beans are cupped and assessed for quality in roast and overall flavor, and drinks prepared using the coveted Slayer Espresso machine make it that much better.
-And they’ll never serve coffee with a roast date longer than two weeks earlier.
-The baristas at Regroup are always friendly and upbeat — it’s the perfect place to grab a macchiato on your morning bike ride (they also have a full-service bike repair and rental shop).
+And it’ll never serve coffee with a roast date longer than two weeks earlier.
+It’s the perfect place to grab a macchiato on your morning bike ride (they also have a full-service bike repair and rental shop).
 For a morning pick-me-up, check out the Slayer Shake, a blend of cold brew, almond milk, almond butter, banana, cacao, and plant-based protein.

 Lola Coffee Bar1001 North Third Avenue

-We’re continuously impressed with Lola Coffee Bar in downtown Phoenix, which always seems to be serving a delectable array of delicious pastries like chocolate strawberry pop tarts, peach raspberry almond tarts, chocolate hazelnut tarts, and more.
+We’re continuously impressed with Lola Coffee Bar in downtown Phoenix, which always seems to be serving a delectable array of impressive pastries like peach raspberry almond tarts.
 There’s ample seating on the cozy, shaded back patio and a selection of well-crafted coffee drinks.
 The Matador is the drink to try — espresso, mocha, and cinnamon topped with espresso whipped cream.
-Or treat yourself to an iced caramel latte in the sweltering Arizona heat.
+Or treat yourself to an iced caramel latte in the hotter months.

 Berdena's7100 East Fifth Street Avenue, #1, Scottsdale

-Since opening two years ago, this Old Town Scottsdale gem is already garnering a dedicated fan base.
-Berdena’s keeps it simple with a clean, fresh, modern aesthetic and a simple menu featuring coffee drinks from San Francisco-based Ritual Coffee Roasters.
+Berdena’s keeps it simple with a clean, fresh, modern aesthetic and a simple menu featuring coffee drinks from San Francisco-based Ritual Coffee Roasters, though it serves organic and local coffee when possible.
 We love that they serve tasty and aesthetically pleasing pastries from lightly salted avocado toast, Straus yogurt, to crispy, airy yeast-raised waffles.

 Bergies Coffee Roast House309 North Gilbert Road, Gilbert